probmods/dippl/chapters/04-factorseq.md

 print(Enumerate(binomial, 3))
 ~~~

-First of all, clearly, we can move the factor up, to the point when it's first dependency is bound.
+First of all, we can clearly move the factor up, to the point when it's first dependency is bound.
 In general, factor statements can be moved anywhere in the same control scope in which they started (i.e., they must be reached in the same program executions and not cross a marginalization boundary).
 In this case:

 ~~~
 var binomial = function(){